StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 a network, the bottleneck hop may be quite distant from the original source of the data stream.

+For example, consider the case of a smartphone communicating via a Wi-Fi Access Point at 600 Mb/s, which is connected to a home NAT gateway via gigabit Ethernet, which is connected to a cable modem via gigabit Ethernet, which has an upstream output rate of 35Mb/s over the coaxial cable.
-For example, when a cable modem with a 35Mb/s output rate receives an excessive flow of packets coming in on its Gb/s Ethernet interface, the cable modem cannot directly cause the sending application to block or receive an EWOULDBLOCK error.
+When the cable modem experiences an excessive flow of incoming packets arriving on its gigabit Ethernet interface, the cable modem has no direct way to cause the networking code on the smartphone to curtail the influx of data by pausing the sending application via blocking its write calls or delivering EWOULDBLOCK errors.
+The source of the excessive flood of data causing the problem (the smartphone) is three network hops away from the device experiencing the problem (the cable modem).
-The cable modem’s choices are limited to enqueueing an incoming packet, discarding an incoming packet, or enqueueing an incoming packet and marking it with an ECN CE mark {{RFC3168}} {{RFC9330}}.
+When an incoming packet arrives, the cable modem’s choices are limited to enqueueing the packet, discarding the packet, or enqueueing the packet and marking it with an ECN CE mark {{RFC3168}} {{RFC9330}}.
+The cable modem drops or marks an incoming packet in the expectation that this will, eventually, indirectly, cause the networking code and operating system on the sending device to take the necessary steps to curtail the sending application.

 The reasons the cable modem’s choices are so limited are because of security and packet size constraints.